 This Herby Spinach Frittata is not only delicious, but it’s a fantastic way to use up any leftover herbs in your fridge.
-Truly, you can combine any combination that sounds good to you — we go heavy on fresh dill, chives, and basil — and it’s sure to come out great!
+Truly, you can combine any combination that sounds good to you — I go heavy on fresh dill, chives, and basil — and it’s sure to come out great!

 Ingredients Needed